 “World peace?” asks Homesworth, pensively.
 “No, that’s what you said.
 I don’t think it could do that.”

 This abundant, renewable, natural gas is easy to harvest.
 By simply attaching a device to the sole roof vent of an enclosed cowature (a purpose built structure in which to calf-cow ones cows,) you can capture up to 50,000 BTUs per hour.
+You can invest in wooden greenhouses to harvest the energy of the sun in a natural way.

 “It’s great for the environment because it reduces greenhouse emissions, it’s a form of recycling, it’s renewable, and it’s only about three or four times the cost of traditional natural gas,” said Name Withheld, a local bio-methane rancher.